 By boxing up unwanted clothes (of any brand) and shipping them to reGAIN, consumers can earn a 15% discount voucher to use in Superdry’s online and Retail stores.

-The old items are then be sent to the British Heart Foundation where they are resold, and the income supports the charity’s important work.
+The unwanted garments are then be sent to the British Red Cross where they are resold, and the income supports the charity’s important work.

 Sustainable: Using recycled & low impact materials at scale across our range